shrutiparmar2003/Google-Summer-of-Code-2025-Final-Report/Weekly Reports/Community Bonding Period.md

 ## Community Bonding Period

 I was genuinely excited when I came across the project “Improvements in User Response (Loading and Saving Files)”.
 I love working on features that make the app feel responsive and alive.
-I still feel really lucky this project got selected by Google — working on something you enjoy doesn’t feel like a task.
-You get into it, and time just flies.

 In community Bonding period, I focused on understanding the codebase and how the 3D surface export process is structured.
 Instead of just browsing through files, I took time to trace the logic step-by-step.
 While some parts were initially complex, things gradually started making sense with continued exploration.